Skip to Content

 timeout 50 /usr/bin/php8.2 /path/to/flute/flute cron:run

-2. Run only when no other processes:
+2. Run only when no other processes are running:

 flock -n /tmp/flute-cron.lock /usr/bin/php8.2 /path/to/flute/flute cron:run